theGhostJW/ghc-proposals/proposals/0000-rich-errors-proposal.rst

 <https://github.com/haskell/haskell-ide-engine>`_) have to rely parsing GHC's
 human-readable error messages to glean even a basic understanding of the nature of the error.
 Not only is this parsing fragile, it also severely limits the sorts of information the tool can gather about the error.
+This is unfortunate since, as GHC ventures further into the territory of dependent types, error messages grow in complexity and size.

 Other languages (e.g. Idris, with their Emacs mode) have `demonstrated
 <https://www.youtube.com/watch?v=m7BBCcIDXSg>`_ that enriching error message